hzz0024/hzz0024.github.io/_posts/2020/2020-03-15-DelBay1_angsd_SFS_3.markdown

   - WGS data analysis
 ---

-THis is an update about the DelBay1_angsd_SFS_FST post.
+This is an update about the DelBay1_angsd_SFS_FST post.
 I conducted a small test to explore the effects of different angsd options on SNP counts and the Fst.

 Three parameters options are: